AnyChart/docs.anychart.com/Basic_Charts/Venn_Diagram.md

 ## Overview

-A Venn diagram, named John Venn, is a diagram representing all possible logical relations between a finite collection of different sets.
-Sets are shown as regions inside closed curves (usually circles), and common elements of the sets are shown as intersections of these circles.
+A Venn diagram, named after John Venn, is a diagram representing all possible logical relations between a finite collection of different sets.
+Sets are shown as regions inside circles or other closed curves, and common elements of the sets are shown as intersections of these circles.

+The AnyChart Venn chart type can be also used for creating Euler diagrams.
+The Euler diagram, named after Leonhard Euler, is very similar to the Venn diagram, but represents only relevant relations between sets.

-This article explains how to create a basic Venn diagram as well as configure settings that are specific to the type.
+This article explains how to create a basic Venn (or Euler) diagram as well as configure settings that are specific to the type.
 You can also see the table below to get a brief overview of the Venn diagram's characteristics:

 <table border="1" class="seriesTABLE">
 <tr><th colspan=2>API</th></tr>